-

 Incident Response Specialist

-4. How to Become a IT Security Officer?
+4. What Are the Qualifications to Become a Wireless Security Specialist?

 (1) Obtain a Bachelor's Degree